xKenjii/glush-linux/README.md

 ### Installation

-Glush requires any version of Python 3 to be installed and present in the bin folder under python3
+Glush requires any version of Python 3 to be installed and present in the bin folder under python3 To validate python3 is installed in its respective path ( /usr/lib/python3 ), you can execute the following command
+> whereis python3

 Installing git & git-core.
 > sudo apt-get install git git-core